Decoding the Legalities Behind TN Speaker Disqualifying Dinakaran MLAs

 Acharya cites a 2011 example, when in Karnataka, Chief Minister B S Yeddyurappa lost his majority when some of his MLAs revolted against him and the Governor asked him to take a floor test.
 Yeddyurappa had petitioned the Speaker and requested him to disqualify these members.
 The disqualification of the members was struck down by the Supreme Court.
 But the primarily the fact remains that the anti-defection law is often misused by the ruling parties and Speakers.

-The 18 MLAs had refused to support Chief Minister K Palaniswami and revolted against him last month.
-The MLAs filed a plea with the Madras HC questioning the validity of the Speaker’s decision.
+The 18 MLAs had refused to support Chief Minister K Palaniswami and revolted against him.
+The MLAs filed a plea with the Madras HC, questioning the validity of the Speaker’s decision.

 The case has opened a Pandora’s Box of legal questions that the court will have to delve into.
 Some of these questions are pertinent as the court will now have to walk a fine line to determine whether a leader of a party can be treated as an individual or the entire party by himself.

-Moreover, it will also have to be looked at that if the party members express dissatisfaction with their leader, will they still remain members of the organization.
+Moreover, it will also have to be looked at that if the party members express dissatisfaction with their leader, will they still remain members of the organisation.

 In an attempt to decode all of these issues, News18 speaks to PDT Acharya, Former Secretary General of the 14th Lok Sabha and 15th Lok Sabha and also the former Lok Sabha Secretariat.